 There’s no right or wrong answer when it comes to choosing between renting or buying a Dallas home.
 Before deciding, consider your current financial and employment situation.
 Are you planning on staying in Dallas for a long time?

 Maybe you have been looking for ways to make the most out of your investments.
 Either way, buying a home may be the smartest decision.
 However, buying a house is a big decision you shouldn’t take lightly.

 Develop your own home buying plan considering everything from where you want to live to how you’ll cover the typical home buying costs.
 You should seek guidance from a real estate agent such as one of our Clever Partner Agents.
 An experienced local realtor can provide insight into the neighborhoods that fit your lifestyle and budget.

 A Partner Agent may also connect you with the best lenders depending on your financial situation.
-Our realtors offer a comprehensive home buying approach from scheduling on-demand showings to even offering a home buyer rebate to lower your home buying costs.
+Our realtors offer a comprehensive home buying approach and schedule on-demand showings.
 When you work with a Clever Partner Agent, you’ll receive the guidance you need to make an informed decision about buying your Dallas home.